-The Family Health History Study began in 2003 and was officially completed in January 2006, more than 1900 interviews later and with over 90% of Dunedin Multidisciplinary Health and Development Study (DMHDS) members’ parents (and some aunts and uncles) being interviewed.
-The purpose of this study was to find out about the health of the family members of the young people in the DMHDS.
-The Research Leader of this Study was Professor Terrie Moffitt .
+The Family Health History Study began in 2003 and finished in January 2006.
+Just under 1900 interviews were completed and over 90% of Dunedin Study members’ parents (and some aunts and uncles) were interviewed.
+The purpose of this study was to find out about the health of the family of the Dunedin Study members.
+The Leader of this Study was Professor Terrie Moffitt .

 A research interviewer visited the participants in their home.
 The interview lasted for about two hours and covered a variety of topics about the participants and their family members.
-These topics are listed below.
+Interview topics included:

 1. Questions about life in general, including: